AnyoneOla/react-deploy/public/markdown/about-me.md

 ## Biography

 Hey there!👋 I am a Software Engineering student at [Accenture Solutions pvt ltd](https://www.accenture.com/in-en) in department of [Metaverse](https://www.accenture.com/in-en/services/metaverse-index)🌐.
-Previously, I have completed my batchlor's degree at [L.D.
+Previously, I have completed my bachelors degree at [L.D.
 College of Engineering](https://ldce.ac.in/) in 2022.

 Balancing research 📚 and engineering 💻 is my current pursuit, seeking harmony between innovation and implementation.